ahmedtheking372/Call-of-Duty-Black-ops-1-/README.md

 Call of Duty: Black ops 1

-GUIDE for Call of Duty: Black ops Multiplayer & Zombies local split screen on PC with Nucleus Coop (using Bgamer version)
+GUIDE for Call of Duty Black ops Multiplayer & Zombies local split screen on PC with Nucleus Coop (using Bgamer version)

 **Requirements:**